 Agnès is a former secondary school teacher and is now Senior Librarian for School, Children and Young People's Services at East Lothian Council.
 She is responsible for the children and young people's portfolio for public libraries and services to schools and school librarians.
 She is a Past Chair of CILIP YLG and the Carnegie Greenaway Award.

 We will be looking for members with enthusiasm and commitment to stand for election to the upcoming vacant positions as they become available.
-Trustees are normally elected at an AGM in June/July for a three year term (renewable once).
+Trustees are normally elected at an AGM for a three year term (renewable once if re-elected).